alchemy-fr/Phraseanet-Docs/en/Admin/Migration to Phraseanet Docker Stack.rst

     dbname: <ab_name>

-Then compile the configuration from the worker container:
+Then compile the configuration from the worker container.
+You might have to upgrade the application before generating the configuration-compiled.php, see the "Upgrade the application" section to do so.

 .. code-block:: bash

-    docker-compose -f docker-compose.yml run --rm worker bin/console comp:conf
+    dc -f docker-compose.yml run --rm worker bin/console comp:conf

 Upgrade the application
 *******************